MithrilPebel/MithrilPebel/README.md

 ## About Me

 My name is Mathew White, aka Mithril Pebel on the internet.
 I'm a code-crunching, pixel-pushing, word-wrangling bug smasher.
 I also happen to be a pony.
 I love to create and share my art with the world.
 I also love to make websites that are both functional and beautiful.
+I was born on January 30th, 1996.
+Which makes me 25.

 ## Languages and Tools: